caiocvelasco/caravelo_project/dbt_transformation/README.md

 1. **Install dbt**
   * The Dockerfile and Docker Compose file will do this for you.
 2. **Configure database connection**
-  * The `profiles.yml` was created inside a `.dbt` folder in the same level as the `docker-compose.yml`.
+  * The `profiles.yml` was created inside a `.dbt` folder.
 It defines connections to your data warehouse.
-It also uses environment variables to specify sensitive information like database credentials (which in this case is making reference to the `.env` file that is being ignored by `.gitignore`, so you should have one in the same level as the `docker-compose.yml` - as shown in the folder structure above.)
+It also uses environment variables to specify sensitive information like database credentials (which in this case is making reference to the `.env` file that is being ignored by `.gitignore`)
 3. **Install dbt packages**
   * Never forget to run `dbt deps` before `dbt run` so that dbt can install the packages within the `packages.yml` file.